ws464/python-3/Assignments.md

 ex4()
 ```

 # Ex.
-5 Car List*
+5 Car List
 Create a function called `build_car_list()`.
 This function reads from the [input.txt](files/input.txt) file and reads from the
-[car-ids.txt](files/car-ids.txt) file to build a single list of cars and removes the bad mileage data.
+[car-ids.txt](files/car-ids.txt) file to build a single list of cars and removes the bad (outlier) mileage data.

 Output:
 ```python